waikereru/waikereru.github.io/_pages/team.md

 ---
 layout: single
-permalink: /trust/
+permalink: /team/
-title: The Trust
+title: Our Team
 tagline: The Longbush Ecological Trust is dedicated to creating a haven for rare and endangered species of native plants and animals at and around Longbush.
 author_profile: true
 classes: wide